Women's International Bowling Congress: Membership

 When it became a part of USBC in 2005, there were over 1.2 million WIBC members playing in 67,000 sanctioned leagues in over 2,700 local associations.
-Local associations exist in every state as well some foreign countries.
+Local associations exist in every U.S. state, as well as some foreign countries.

 The national tournament held by the WIBC, now called the USBC Women's Championships, is the largest women's sporting event in the world.
-The 1997 tournament in Reno, Nevada, attracted 14,872 five-woman teams (for a total of 88,279 participants), the largest entry for any team tournament in history and a women's world record.
+The 1997 tournament in Reno, Nevada attracted 14,872 five-woman teams (for a total of 88,279 participants), the largest entry for any team tournament in history and a women's world record.